Last Updated: 18/02/2026

 #define SERVOMAX 2000 //servo max value...leave these at the default value unless you understand what this setting is.

-Once these lines are uncommented use the function below to add LED's
+Once these lines are uncommented use the function below to add LED's See the video below for more details

 void addPCA9685Led(byte board, byte port, int accNum, int dirOn, int effect, int maxBright,int effectBright);